worldhqinc/generator-whq/README.md

 Local proxy is the local host name at which you plan to run your project.
 The generated project will run on `localhost` with a proxy to whichever hostname you define.

 ### What type of project do you want to generate?
 You can choose from two project types.
-A Basic PHP project will generate an index.php file, as well as header.php and footer.php partials.
+A Basic PHP project will generate an `index.php` file, as well as `header.php` and `footer.php` partials.
 A Wordpress Theme will include a `style.css` file with the theme name and necessary Wordpress tags to make your project a valid theme.

 ### What style processor do you want to use?
-You can choose Sass or PostCSS as your CSS processor, which will add the appropriate loaders to generated webpack file.
+You can choose Sass or PostCSS as your CSS processor, which will add the appropriate loaders to the generated webpack file.

-After you have chosen your options, all the generator will run npm install to get all dependencies and will then run webpack in watch mode.
-You can immediately start writing HTML, CSS or JavaScript and see your project live reload when viewing at localhost in the browser.
+After you have chosen your options, the generator will run `npm install` to get all dependencies and will then run `webpack` in watch mode.
+You can immediately start writing HTML, CSS or JavaScript and see your project live reload when viewing at `localhost` in the browser.

 ## Scripts